-I was thinking of learning about Reactjs from last more than a year.
-But somehow I couldn't begin with it.
-I know it's too late but finally, I make up my mind towards that, and this is the very first post in the Reactjs category.
+I was thinking of learning about Reactjs from last few years.
+But somehow I couldn't make it.
+I know it's too late but finally, I begin towards that, and this is the very first post in the Reactjs category.

 I have done tons of projects in Angular but never got the opportunity to work on a React project.
 So I've decided to create dummy projects at the end of the whole learning.

 Let's begin now.

 To start with any development project, we need to setup a development enviorment.
 Today, there are many poular online IDEs available where project-setup can be done instantly.
 However, I personally prefer the local development setup for most of the projects.